Memory Spine vs ChromaDB:

 Frequently Asked Questions

-Common questions about Memory Spine vs ChromaDB and the ChaozCode platform.
+Common questions about Memory Spine vs ChromaDB.

 Yes, particularly for AI agent use cases.
 ChromaDB is great for embedding storage and retrieval in Python projects.
 Memory Spine extends that concept with agent-specific features: memory pinning, conversation tracking, knowledge graphs, agent handoff, and 32 MCP tools — features that ChromaDB doesn't provide.